GooglyBlox/ClipboardToFileInput/README.md

 - Click `Cancel` on the opened File Manager window (not needed if you used the prior alternative).
 - Press `Ctrl+V` (or `Cmd+V` on Mac) to paste the file.

+## Contributing
+Contributions are welcome.
+Please fork the repository and submit a pull request with your changes.

 ## License
 This project is open source and available under the [MIT License](LICENSE).